 - Simple cost-benefit analyses in the context of climate change response options for infrastructure investments

-Course Methods: The training is based on the Harvard Case Method, which supports adult learning from experience: Introduction to the topic – Group exercise with a given case – Presentation of results – Reflection on relevance to participants’ needs and future applications.
+Course Methods.
+The virtual classroom sessions with the trainers and the fellow participants via Zoom are complemented by group exercises, assignments as well as time for self-study and reflection.
+The training is based on the Harvard Case Method, which supports adult learning from experience: Introduction to the topic – Group exercise with a given case – Presentation of results – Reflection on relevance to participants’ needs and future applications.
 This method is complemented by interactive exercises which integrate emotions and movement into sustainable learning processes.

 Target Group: The training addresses professionals working in international cooperation, policy advice, project formulation, or related areas.
 Ideally, participants already have first plans or ideas how the course content can be applied in their working context.
 Good command of English is mandatory.